UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 **Auto-generated call numbers**:

 Jitterbug’s backend manages or assigns the call number sequences for each collection and its formats. **Call numbers should not be manually entered into Jitterbug.** If you are creating a record directly in Jitterbug, it will auto-generate an item's call number once the "Collection" and "Format" fields are filled in.
 If you are importing a CSV, Jitterbug assigns call numbers based on the "Collection" and "Format" fields, as well as the row order of the CSV.
-It is therefore important to keep the row order in the exact order you wish the call numbers to be assigned by Jitterbug.
+It is therefore super important to keep the row order in the exact order you wish the call numbers to be assigned by Jitterbug.

 PLEASE NOTE that Jitterbug only generates a unique call number once.
 In other words, if you create a record and delete it, or if you manually change an auto-generated call number, the auto-generated call numbers for that collection will no longer be accurate.